Ursa Major (character): Fictional character biography

-During the War of the Realms storyline, Ursa Major is seen talking to Gorilla-Man in the Wundagore Zoo in Transia, discussing about an undercover operation he is running for Black Panther, until Ka-Zar shows up to pick up Gorilla-Man and take him to Avengers Mountain.
+During "The War of the Realms" storyline, Ursa Major is seen talking to Gorilla-Man in the Wundagore Zoo in Transia, discussing about an undercover operation he is running for Black Panther, until Ka-Zar arrives to pick up Gorilla-Man and take him to Avengers Mountain.

 Powers and abilities

-Ursa Major has the mutant ability to transform himself into a large anthropomorphic bear.
+Ursa Major has the mutant ability to transform into a large anthropomorphic bear.
 While in this form, Ursa Major retains his human intelligence and ability to speak, though his personality does become more feral and he begins to lose control over his human intelligence if he remains in his transformed state for several hours consecutively.
 Ursa Major was trained by the Soviet Military, and trained in the use of his powers by Professor Phobos, being a graduate of Professor Phobos's mutant training school.

 While transformed, Ursa Major possesses superhuman strength, stamina and resistance to physical injury to a much greater degree than an actual bear of similar size possesses.
-His strength is sufficient to allow him to engage in a one-on-one battle with The Hulk and survive.
+His strength is sufficient to allow him to engage in a one-on-one battle with the Hulk and survive.
 His senses are also heightened to a superhuman degree, particularly his sense of smell, which he can use to track a target by scent.
 Also, like a real bear, Ursa Major possesses non-retractable claws.
 These claws are relatively blunt, as they are with an actual bear, but can be used as effective weapons when coupled with his great strength.

 Other versions

 Civil War: House of M

-Ursa Major is seen as a member of the Soviet Super-Soldiers in the House of M.
+An alternate universe variant of Ursa Major from Earth-58163 appears in Civil War: House of M #2.

 Marvel Zombies

-In the Marvel Zombies universe, Ursa Major works as a guard for the Kingpin's human clone vats.
-He attacks the Earth-616 Machine Man and tries to bite his head off.
-Machine Man extrudes spikes from his head, killing Ursa Major.
+A zombified alternate universe variant of Ursa Major from Earth-2149 appears in Marvel Zombies.